 If you are a person with a non WASP name, maybe you never received the call.

-Below are samples of the 200 + biases on the posters.
+Below are samples of the 220 cognitive biases on the poster.

 |Attentional bias A tendency of our perception to be affected by our recurring thoughts.|